This week’s reader question is about purchasing peace of mind.

 Manufacturers’ extended warranties will generally cost more than third-party service contracts, but they offer advantages.
 For example, your car will be repaired by factory-trained technicians using authorized parts.
 You probably won’t have to get approval for repairs, or pay for them up front and wait for reimbursement.
 And you’ll typically be able to transfer the warranty if you sell the car.

-Here are links to a variety of manufacturer warranties.
+Here are links to a bunch of manufacturer extended warranty pages.
 Click on them to see what’s covered:

 4. Did you shop it?

-- Car insurance companies (This link goes to Geico, but check with whichever company you use.)
+- Car insurance companies (This link goes to Geico, but check with whatever company you use.)

 5. Will it buy you peace of mind?